 Since the mid 80’s Octavia has fronted her own band.
 After forming Octavia and The Earthblood Blues Band in the early 90’s Octavia and her band opened for B.B.
 King, Taj Mahal, Mavis Staples, Dr. John, Delbert McClinton, Elvin Bishop, The Muddy Waters Blues Band, Shamika Copeland, and Jeffrey Gaines to name a few.

-Venues Octavia performed at across the United States, Great Britain and Canada include The Kimmel Center in Philadelphia, House Of Blues in Atlantic City, The World Café Live in Philadelphia, B.B.
+Most recent tours were in England, Paris, Prague, Czech Republic, Naples, and Malaga, Spain.
+Octavia has performed at across the United States, Great Britain and Canada include The Kimmel Center in Philadelphia, House Of Blues in Atlantic City, The World Café Live in Philadelphia, B.B.
 King’s Club in NYC, Bimbo’s in San Francisco, Ebbits Field in Denver, The Cambridge Folk Festival in the U.K., Buddy Guy’s Legend’s and Kingston Mines, Chicago, Buscuit & Blues Seattle WA, Kings Palace, Silky O’Sullivan, W.C.
-Handy Park, and Blues City on Beale Street in Memphis, The Village Underground, Cafe Wha and Ashford and Simpson’s Sugar Bar in New York and Festival International Du Blues De Tremblant, in Montreal… just to name a few.
+Handy Park, and Blues City on Beale Street in Memphis, The Village Underground, Cafe Wha and Ashford and Simpson’s Sugar Bar in New York and Festival International Du Blues De Tremblant, in Montreal … just to name a few.